adematti/comet-emu/docs/source/Tutorial/examples.rst

                    tri.append([k1, k2, k3])
    tri=np.asarray(tri)

 The ``Bell`` function has the same arguments and functionality as the analogous ``Pell`` function for the power spectrum.
-However, it expects the triangle configurations to be always specified as a numpy array containing $k_1$, $k_2$, $k_3$ (it is not possible to evaluate the multipoles for different triangles at the moment), and in addition it includes the argument ``kfun``\ , which is used for compressing the number of unique k-modes and is ideally chosen as a value that corresponds closely to the spacing between configurations (e.g. the bin-width for measured data), but must not be much larger.
+However, it expects the triangle configurations to be always specified as a Numpy array containing :math:`k_1`, :math:`k_2`, :math:`k_3` (it is not possible to evaluate the multipoles for different triangles at the moment), and in addition it includes the argument ``kfun``\ , which is used for compressing the number of unique k-modes and is ideally chosen as a value that corresponds closely to the spacing between configurations (e.g. the bin-width for measured data), but must not be much larger.
 If in doubt, use a value much smaller than the typical spacing.

 .. code-block:: python